Share screens using Messages on Mac

 If you’re viewing your friend’s screen: Choose Screen Sharing > Quit Screen Sharing.

 Tip: Don’t want someone to send you screen-sharing invitations?
-When you receive an invitation from them, hold the pointer over the Decline button, click , then click Block.
+When you receive an invitation from them, hold the pointer over the Decline button, click , then click Block User.

 If you can’t share a screen

-In the Messages app on your Mac, if the Screen Share button is dimmed, try the following:
+In the Messages app on your Mac, if the Share button is dimmed, try the following:

 Make sure the person youʼre trying to share with is signed in to iCloud using the same Apple ID they used to sign in to Messages.

-If they can’t sign in to iCloud and Messages using the same Apple ID, open your Contacts app, and make sure your contact card for the person includes both Apple IDs — the one they use to sign in to iCloud, and the one they use in Messages.
+If they can’t sign in to iCloud and Messages using the same Apple ID, open your Contacts app and make sure your contact card for the person includes both Apple IDs — the one they use to sign in to iCloud and the one they use in Messages.
 Then try sharing again.
-(See Create a contact card.)
+(See Create a new contact.)